Quasi-isometric rigidity of three manifold groups

 We may now combine all our previous results together to deduce Theorem \ref{thm:main1}.

-\begin{theorem} Let $G$ be a group quasi-isometric to the fundamental group of a compact $3$-manifold $M$.
-Then $G$ has a finite index subgroup isomorphic to the fundamental group of a compact $3$-manifold. \end{theorem}
+\begin{theorem} Let $G$ be a group quasi-isometric to the fundamental group of a compact {three}-manifold $M$.
+Then $G$ has a finite index subgroup isomorphic to the fundamental group of a compact {three}-manifold. \end{theorem}

+\Proof {Up to passing to a double cover, we may assume that $M$ is orientable.
+We may also fill any sphere in $\partial M$ with a ball.
+In particular $M$ has non-positive Euler characteristic.

+Notice that the only geometric {three}-manifolds with negative Euler characteristic are hyperbolic.
+If $M$ is geometric, the conclusion follows from Theorems \ref{thm:list geom} and \ref{thm:kleinian}.
+Assume now that $M$ is not geometric.}

-\Proof Let us first assume that $G$ is one-ended.
-It follows that the fundamental group of $M$ is also one-ended so that $M$ is irreducible and $\partial$-irreducible, cf. \S\,\ref{3 mfds}.
-Moreover, without loss of generality, we may assume that the manifold is orientable.
-Then by Theorem \ref{prop:qi torus}, $G$ has a graph of groups structure $\GGG=(\G,\{G_v\},\{G_e\}, G_e\hookrightarrow G_{t(e)})$ such that each vertex group $G_v$ is quasi-isometric to the fundamental group $Q_v$ of a compact $3$-manifold which is either hyperbolic or has zero Euler characteristic.
+Let us first assume that $G$ is one-ended.
+It follows that the fundamental group of $M$ is also one-ended so that $M$ is irreducible and $\partial$-irreducible, cf. \S\,\ref{3 mfds}. {In particular, by the Geometrization theorem, Theorem \ref{thm:geometrization}, $M$ is Haken.} {To make full use of the results of Kapovich and Leeb, let us consider the following coarser torus decomposition.
+The {\em Euler characteristic decomposition $T_{Eu}\subset T_B$} is the union of the components of {$T_B$} which {either} bound a component of $M\setminus T_B$ with negative Euler characteristic {or are parallel to a component of $\partial M$.} {It follows from Theorem \ref{thm:torus} that a component of {$M\setminus T_{Eu}$} either has zero Euler characteristic or is atoroidal (hence hyperbolic by Theorem \ref{thm:thurston} and Lemma \ref{lma:natural pairing}).} {By Lemma \ref{quasi-invariant} any quasi-isometry $\tilde M\to \tilde M$ preserves the Euler characteristic decomposition so Theorem \ref{prop:qi torus} still holds when we replace $T_B$ with $T_{Eu}$.
+It follows that} $G$ has a graph of groups structure $\GGG=(\G,\{G_v\},\{G_e\}, G_e\hookrightarrow G_{t(e)})$ such that each vertex group $G_v$ is quasi-isometric to the fundamental group $Q_v$ of a compact {three}-manifold which is either hyperbolic or has zero Euler characteristic.
 Furthermore the quasi-isometry can be chosen to map the incident edge groups to conjugates of fundamental groups of boundary components.
 In particular, edge groups are virtually rank $2$ Abelian by Theorem \ref{thm:abelian}.

-By Theorems \ref{prop:qi torus} and \ref{thm:kleinian}, for each vertex $v$, $G_v$ has a finite index subgroup $H_v$ which is the fundamental group of a compact $3$-manifold $M_v$ which is either hyperbolic or has zero Euler characteristic.
-Furthermore, for each adjacent edge $e=(v,w)$, $H_v\cap G_e$ is conjugate to the fundamental group of a boundary components of $M_v$.